wichtounet/etl/README.rst

 The expression can be evaluated using the :code:`s(x)` function that returns a concrete class (fast_matrix or dyn_matrix) based on the expression.

+Multiplication, convolution and all reductions are not lazily evaluated.

 Reduction
 *********